actions/checkout/README.md

     # Default: false
     submodules: ''

+    # Specifies how many submodules are fetched/cloned at the same time.
+A positive
+    # integer allows up to that number of submodules fetched in parallel.
+A value of 0
+    # will give some reasonable default.
+If unset, it defaults to 1.
+    # Default: 1
+    submodulesFetchJobs: ''

     # Add repository path as safe.directory for Git global config by running `git
     # config --global --add safe.directory <path>`
     # Default: true